AustinAres2007/DeveloperJoe/README.md

 1. Bug fixes
 2. New AI Command
+3. Precompiled / Inbuilt voice libraries (No voice setup needed if you are using a commonly used OS!!!
+(Windows 10 / 11, macOS))

 [^nm]: For a normal user, running `run.sh` within the root folder will suffice.
 [^op]: If you want details, use Python version 3.11, and execute `joe.py` within the root folder of DeveloperJoe.